glacambre/firenvim/README.md

 Turn your browser¹ into a Neovim client (demos: [justinmk 🇺🇸](https://www.youtube.com/watch?v=suvh0yFfIB8), [Sean Feng 🇨🇳](https://www.youtube.com/watch?v=dNQJONKnJrg)).

 ¹ <sub>Firefox and Chrome are specifically supported.
-Other Chromium based browsers such as Brave, Vivaldi, and Opera should also work but are not specifically tested.</sub>
+Other Chromium based browsers such as Brave, Vivaldi, Opera, and Arc should also work but are not specifically tested.</sub>

 ![Firenvim demo](firenvim.gif)